CloudKidStudio/AS3ToHaxe/README.md

 Std.is(1, Int)
 ```

-###6.Haxe doesn't support lower case imports like this:
+###Haxe doesn't support lower case imports like this:
 ```as3
 import flash.utils.getQualifiedClassName;
 import flash.utils.getTimer;